-“The level of customer service that we have received, in addition to the knowledge of the entire team at COGS-Well, is a breath of fresh air”.
-Tim Anderson, Chief Financial Officer.
+“The level of customer service that we have received, in addition to the knowledge of the entire team at COGS-Well, is a breath of fresh air.”
+Tim Anderson, President.

 Adrienne thinks the managers will benefit from COGS-Well’s suggested ordering.
 For suggested ordering, theoretical inventory on-hand is compared to par levels to calculate a suggested quantity to order for each inventory item.
 The manager can accept or override the suggestion.
 Suggested ordering helps managers not over or under order and it saves time versus calculating reorder quantities by hand.